Until no childhood is lost to cancer

-Support the Children's Cancer Centre
+Join us to help build the new Children’s Cancer Centre

-Help us build the future of children’s cancer care and beat cancer for more children.
+Donate to our Build it.
+Beat it. appeal today and help us build the future of children’s cancer care and beat cancer for more children.

-The new centre will include:
+The new cancer centre at GOSH will include:

 A 20% increase in capacity, offering life-changing and life-saving care for more children with cancer.

-Digitally advanced inpatient wards tailored to children with cancer, allowing children to stay connected with loved ones in a ‘home from home’ environment.
+State-of-the-art inpatient wards tailored to children with cancer, allowing children to stay connected with loved ones in a ‘home from home’ environment.

-A new critical care unit with dedicated family breathing spaces and on-site accommodation, allowing families to stay together at the most challenging of times.
+A new critical care unit with dedicated family spaces and on-site accommodation, allowing families to stay together at the most challenging of times.

 New imaging technology that better reveals what’s happening inside cancer cells and improves GOSH’s diagnostic capability.